ASEAN: Expansion

-The Japanese Empire, in the vein of the Greater East Asian Co-Prosperity Sphere concept, sought to unite and create a pan-Asian identity against Western colonial occupation, but Japan's alliance with the Axis powers in World War II soured relations between many colonies of Europe and the United States.
-Atomic bombings of Japan eventuated in decolonization movements throughout the Southeast Asian region, resulting in mostly independent ASEAN states today.

 The ASEAN Charter

-On 15 December 2008, member states met in Jakarta to launch a charter, signed in November 2007, to move closer to "an EU-style community".
-The charter turned ASEAN into a legal entity and aimed to create a single free-trade area for the region encompassing 500 million people.
-President of Indonesia Susilo Bambang Yudhoyono stated: "This is a momentous development when ASEAN is consolidating, integrating, and transforming itself into a community.
+On 15 December 2008, the member states met in Jakarta to launch the charter signed in November 2007, to move closer to "an EU-style community".
+The charter formally established ASEAN as a legal entity, aiming to create a single trade bloc for a region encompassing 500 million people.
+Indonesian president Susilo Bambang Yudhoyono stated: "This is a momentous development when ASEAN is consolidating, integrating, and transforming itself into a community.
 It is achieved while ASEAN seeks a more vigorous role in Asian and global affairs at a time when the international system is experiencing a seismic shift".
 Referring to climate change and economic upheaval, he concluded: "Southeast Asia is no longer the bitterly divided, war-torn region it was in the 1960s and 1970s".

-The financial crisis of 2007–2008 was seen as a threat to the charter's goals, and also set forth the idea of a proposed human rights body to be discussed at a future summit in February 2009.
-This proposition caused controversy, as the body would not have the power to impose sanctions or punish countries which violated citizens' rights and would, therefore, be limited in effectiveness.
+The 2008 financial crisis was seen as a threat to the charter's goals, and also set forth the idea of a proposed human rights body to be discussed at a future summit in February 2009.
+This proposition caused controversy, although the body would not have the power to impose sanctions or punish countries which violated citizens' rights and would, therefore, be limited in effectiveness.
 The body was established later in 2009 as the ASEAN Intergovernmental Commission on Human Rights (AICHR).

 In November 2012, the commission adopted the ASEAN Human Rights Declaration.

-Vietnam held the chair of ASEAN in 2020.
-Brunei held it in 2021.
+However, their human rights declaration has been critiqued widely by the international community, with the United Nations High Commissioner for Human Rights stating that the declaration was worded in problematic ways that do not easily align with international norms.
+Likewise, the Human Rights Watch in the United States of America noted several important fundamental rights were omitted or not clearly established.

+The chairmanship of ASEAN rotates among the member states.
+Malaysia holds the position for 2025.
+Recent ASEAN chairs are as follows: